 But that’s not all…

-The Boykin Spaniel also makes for an excellent guard dog/watchdog and loyal companion.
-Which is why it’s not surprising that this little retriever often makes it on folks “short list” when trying to determine what “kind” of dog they should get.
+The Boykin Spaniel is an excellent guard dog/watchdog and loyal companion.
+This is why it’s unsurprising that this little retriever often makes it on folks’ “short list” when determining what “kind” of dog they should get.
+The only problem is that just like any dog breed, the Boykin Spaniel will have specific “needs” that may make him better suited for folks than they would with others.

 Boykin Spaniel Dog Breed Facts